Galzai/TauRD-Autonomous-2019/README.md

 Currently work in progress and has not been fully tested.

 ## Requirements
--Stereolabs ZED for vision related features
+- Stereolabs ZED for vision related features
--Advanced navigation's spatial for odometry
+- Advanced navigation's spatial for odometry

 ## Prerequesites
 Please make sure all the libraries are properly linked before building.